VenomxSpiderman/java-library-management-system/README.md

 # 📚 Library Management System

-> A comprehensive Java application demonstrating Object-Oriented Programming principles with modern Java features and clean architecture.
+> A Java application demonstrating Object-Oriented Programming principles with modern Java features.

 ## 🎯 Project Overview

-This Library Management System is designed as a **portfolio project** that showcases professional Java development skills.
-It demonstrates core OOP principles, modern Java features, and clean coding practices in an easy-to-understand, interview-friendly format.
+This Library Management System demonstrates core OOP principles and modern Java feature## 📄 License

+This project is created for educational and portfolio purposes.
+Feel free to use it as a reference for learning Java and OOP principles.n a simple console application.
+It's designed to be easy to understand while showing key programming concepts.

-### 🌟 Key Highlights
+### 🌟 Key Features

-- **Complete OOP Implementation**: All four pillars demonstrated with real-world examples
+- **OOP Implementation**: All four pillars demonstrated (Abstraction, Inheritance, Encapsulation, Polymorphism)
-- **Modern Java Features**: Switch expressions, Stream API, Optional handling
+- **Modern Java**: Switch expressions, Stream API, Optional handling
-- **Clean Architecture**: Separation of concerns between UI and business logic
+- **Separation of Concerns**: UI layer separate from business logic
-- **Professional Documentation**: Comprehensive inline comments and JavaDoc
+- **Good Documentation**: Inline comments and JavaDoc throughout
-- **Interview Ready**: Simple enough to explain, complex enough to impress
+- **Simple Design**: Easy to understand and modify

 ---